saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 applications.
 If we were to restart the project, we would probably find a different dataset.

-If we were to continue the current project with the current dataset, we would set different baseline levels for every combination of categorical variables and redo the models and model selection.
+If we were to continue the current project with the current dataset we would have explored how the factors contributing to app success change over time and specifically from year-to-year, we would set different baseline levels for every combination of categorical variables and redo the models and model selection.
 To improve our analysis, we would make training and test cases and conduct a k-folf cross validation that will allow us to assess the model’s fit allowing us to make sure that the model is not too closely fit as to check generalizability, but also make sure that it is specific enough to the data.
 Regarding the data itself, we would probably attempt to webscrape the data now as to have data that more closely reflects the current situation.

 ## Section 4: Conclusion

 In conclusion, our project’s goal was to understand what factors contribute to an apps success as measured by the average rating given to an application.
-By conducting multinormial regression analysis, we found that \_\_\_\_\_\_\_\_ variables are vital to the outcome of the mean ratings for an application.
+By conducting multinormial regression analysis, we found that the categories and size variables are vital to the outcome of the mean ratings for an application.
 This can be useful to app developers, users, and application stores in how to view, change, and ustiliza applications.

 ## Section 5: Additional Work